 The strategy here will depend a little on which mode 'Umbraco Models Builder' you have opted to work with.

-- Pure Live (default), The models are generated in memory, no source control required.
+- InMemoryAuto (default), The models are generated in memory, no source control is required.

-- App_Data, The models are generated in the
+- SourceCodeManual and SourceCodeAuto, The models are generated in the

 The Media section of Umbraco (unless configured otherwise) stores files in the

-/Media folder, these can be updated by editors, in the Umbraco backoffice, so generally speaking you would not source control these files.
+/wwwroot/media folder.
+These can be updated by editors, in the Umbraco backoffice, so generally speaking, you would not source control these files.

 Packages and Plugins

-- NuGet - if the plugin is installed via NuGet then as long as the packages.config file in the root of your project is source controlled, then the installed files for individual plugins shouldn't need to be source controlled (and your deployment process should pull the packages implementation files from NuGet during the build and deployment process).
+Since plugins are installed via NuGet the installed files for individual plugins shouldn't need to be source controlled (and your deployment process should pull the packages implementation files from NuGet during the build and deployment process).